the-citto/just-40/README.md

 Last, as a musician, I really don't mind moving my fingers even in weird 'contorsions', so long as I can keep my elbows and wrists relaxed.

-## Specs

-Considered handwiring and I know I would have loved it, but wanting RGB it seemed prohivitive.

-Low profile for the ergonomics.
-Really considered hard to use standard MX, mostly for the stabilizers since I can't say I like the low profile's, but MXLPs will be.

-RGB because I'm a kid at heart (but no animations).
-I've been wanting to try customizing QKM to get per-key colours, particularly on layers.

-While I'm there I'll use hot-swaps.

 ## KLEs

 [Keyboard-Layout-Editor](https://www.keyboard-layout-editor.com/#/) configurations.